input-output-hk/nami/README.md

 #### Methods

+**All methods will return their values as `Promise`.
+For simplicity and easier understanding the API is explained without the Promises.**

 ##### cardano.enable()

 Will ask the user to give access to requested website.
 If access is given, this function will return `true`, otherwise throws an `error`.
-If the user calls this function again with already having permission to requested website, it will simply return `true`.
+If the user calls this function again with already having permission to the requested website, it will simply return `true`.

 ##### cardano.isEnabled()